mdn/content/files/en-us/web/css/css_backgrounds_and_borders/index.md

 ## Guides

 - [Learn CSS: background and borders](/en-US/docs/Learn/CSS/Building_blocks/Backgrounds_and_borders)
-  - : Learn how to implement decorative images using CSS background images.
+  - : Explains how to implement decorative images using CSS background images.
 - [Using multiple backgrounds](/en-US/docs/Web/CSS/CSS_Backgrounds_and_Borders/Using_multiple_backgrounds)
   - : Explains how to set one or more backgrounds on an element.
 - [Resizing background images](/en-US/docs/Web/CSS/CSS_Backgrounds_and_Borders/Resizing_background_images)